learn-co-curriculum/html-iframes-lab/README.md

 Walkies, Inc. To do this, we will be incorporating an embedded map similar to those we see on business websites.

-## Objectives

-1. Incorporate an embedded Google map from scratch
-2. Reinforce our understanding of iframes

 ## Incorporate an Embedded Google Map from Scratch

 Before we can get to writing HTML, we need to get a map to embed within an